This story is a revised version of Not Always Easy, the original of which

-"Don't forget," Dad added turning to me, "we like to meet your friends, and it doesn't matter to us whether they are gay or not."
+"Don't forget," Dad added turning to me, "we like to meet your friends, and it doesn't matter to us whether they're gay or not."

 "And finally," Mum said, "always remember we love you no matter what.
-Of course we don't disapprove of you being gay, but even if we did, we'd still love you just as much as we always have.
+We don't disapprove of you being gay, but even if we did, we'd still love you just as much as we always have.
 We just want you to be happy, so if you have any problems or just need to talk, then we'll always be here for you."

 "Thanks Mum," I said, barely able to keep my tears at bay.